Goal-Driven Query Answering over First- and Second-Order Dependencies with Equality: Query Answering over Second-Order Dependencies

-A na{\"i}ve attempt to overcome this problem is to treat $\equals$ as an ordinary predicate and axiomatise its properties directly; then, we can use backward chaining for all inferences, including the ones that involve the equality predicate.
-However, this approach would run into the same problems we already pointed out in Example~\ref{ex:run}: computing the fixpoint of equality axiomatisation is inefficient, and it does not terminate in the presence of functional reflexivity.
-Another possibility is to use \emph{singularisation}---a technique initially proposed by \citet{DBLP:conf/pods/Marnette09} in the context of first-order dependencies.
-The idea behind singularisation is to omit congruence dependencies \eqref{eq:cong}, and to compensate for this by modifying the dependency bodies so that joins between body atoms take equalities into account.
-Singularisation was shown to be effective in practice \cite{DBLP:journals/jair/GrauHKKMMW13}.
-Moreover, this idea was used with second-order dependencies \cite{DBLP:journals/jodsn/CateHK16}, but the resulting approach is incomplete because it does not take functional reflexivity into account; thus, on Example~\ref{ex:run}, singularisation as used by \citet{DBLP:journals/jodsn/CateHK16} \emph{does not} derive $\predQ(a_1)$.
-Completeness can be easily recovered by simply introducing functional reflexivity dependencies, but this prevents termination of fixpoint computation in the same way as for explicit equality axiomatisation (see Example~\ref{ex:run}).
+For first-order dependencies, the first problem can be overcome using \emph{singularisation} \cite{DBLP:conf/pods/Marnette09}---a technique that omits congruence axioms \eqref{eq:cong} and modifies the dependency bodies so that joins among body atoms take equalities into account.
+The technique was shown to be effective in practice \cite{DBLP:journals/jair/GrauHKKMMW13}, and \citet{DBLP:conf/aaai/BenediktMT18} also used it successfully for goal-driven query answering over first-order dependencies.
+This idea was used with second-order dependencies \cite{DBLP:journals/jodsn/CateHK16}, but the resulting approach is \emph{incomplete} because it does not take functional reflexivity into account---that is, on Example~\ref{ex:run}, singularisation as used by \citet{DBLP:journals/jodsn/CateHK16} \emph{does not} derive $\predQ(a_1)$.
+Completeness can be easily recovered by introducing functional reflexivity axioms, but this prevents termination of fixpoint computation in the same way as for explicit equality axiomatisation.

-To summarise, existing techniques seem difficult to apply to dependencies containing equality and true function symbols.
-We next present an approach that overcomes these challenges and realises practically effective goal-driven query answering.
+To summarise, existing goal-driven query answering techniques are difficult to apply to dependencies containing equality and function variables.
+In Section~\ref{sec:answering} we present an approach that overcomes these challenges and is effective in practice.